Q: Will it harm the animal?

 Q: Will the radiation make an animal and calf deformed?

-A: No. Research on animals from areas around Chernobyl and Fukushima, show that this will not be the case.
-The levels being considered for use in this project are only slightly higher than the upper end of what people are exposed to by background radiation.
+A: No. Research on animals from areas around Chernobyl and Fukushima, show that this will have no harmful effect on the animals.
+The dose levels being considered for use in this project are only slightly higher than the upper end of what people are exposed to by background radiation that occurs from naturally radioactive elements in the Earth and from the cosmos (cosmic radiation from outside the Earth’s atmosphere).

 Q: Surely the radiation will kill the animals?